 When a couple separated without a parenting plan, the children lived primarily with their mother.
-When the father began fighting for custody, the mother grew concerned that the children would not receive adequate care if taken out of her custody.
-After a contested hearing, the court agreed with the mother – Joe’s client – and she was granted primary custody of the children.
+When the father began fighting for custody, the mother grew concerned that the children would not receive adequate care if taken out of her custody and retained Attorney Garrison.
+After a contested hearing, the court agreed with Attorney Garrison's Client and she was granted primary custody of the children.

 LANDLORD / TENANT CASES

 Landlord’s Rights Protected